Understanding Why Customers Buy

 To identify your customers' jobs to be done, follow these steps:

-1. Reflect on your own experiences as a customer.
+1. Reflect on your own experiences as a customer or user of a service.

 2. Observe the behaviors of people around you.